SEAME-pt/SEA-ME_Team6_2025-26/docs/guides/Kuksa_Documentation.md

  - WebSocket: A protocol for persistent, full-duplex communication between clients and the broker.

-In our case, we are going to use MQTT protocol because we want to send data to our QT.
+In our case, we are going to use the MQTT protocol because we want to send data to our QT.

 # Benefits of Kuksa